crabapples-h/navicat-keygen-tools/.github/ISSUE_TEMPLATE/failure-report-issue-template.md

    - [ ] Navicat Report Viewer
    - [ ] Other, please write here: ______

+2. What's your Navicat version number?
+   Please write here: ______

-2. What is your Navicat language version?
+3. What is your Navicat language version?
 Check one of the following:
    - [ ] English
    - [ ] Simplified Chinese
    - [ ] Traditional Chinese
    - [ ] Other, please write here: ______

-3. What is your OS?
+4. What is your OS?
 Check one of the following:
    - [ ] Windows
    - [ ] macOS
    - [ ] Linux

-4. Can you post console output here?
+5. Can you post console output here?
 If don't have, leave it empty.
 ```
 Please post here
 ```

-5. If __Request Code__ or __Activation Code__ is shown, please post the content of `RegPrivateKey.pem` here:
+6. If __Request Code__ or __Activation Code__ is shown, please post the content of `RegPrivateKey.pem` here:
 ```
 Please post here
 ```

-6. If you have other information to provide, please write here.
+7. If you have other information to provide, please write here.
    (If you don't have, leave it empty.)